primetime00/memory_hack/README.md

-# Mem Manip
+# Memory Hack
 ## _Cross-platform memory editor for games_

-Mem Manip is a cross-platform memory editor with a web based front-end.
+Memory Hack is a cross-platform memory editor with a web based front-end.

 - Search and modify memory regions.
 - Save and load codes for use in games.